JoWilks25/food-expiry-tracking/README.md

   - Add Ability to add a New Notification (including not overlapping with existing Notification)

 ## IN PROGRESS
-  - Add Ability to edit existing Notification when edit expiry date on item
+- Add upload button for receipt pdfs (UI & Logic)

 ### TODO
-- Add upload button for receipt pdfs (UI & Logic)
 - Add scrape items from receipt button (UI & Logic)
   - Include dealing with substitutions
-- Add Ability to adjust notifications (Date and time)
+- Add Ability to edit existing Notification when edit expiry date on item

 ### Architectural Questions